Th3ryks/TelegramAuction/README.md

 ## Features ✨
 - Async-first with `asyncio`, `aiohttp`, `aiogram`.
 - MarkdownV2-rich messages with collapsible quotes for top bids.
-- Smart update cadence: every 30s, and every 10s in the last minute.
+- Smart update cadence: every 60s, and every 30s in the last minute.
-- Sends a new message on round change; otherwise edits existing content.
+- Sends a new message on round change and marks previous as "Round Ended" 🕓.
+- Sends an "Auction Finished" message immediately when `end_date` occurs.
+- Shows bottom "Last Update" timestamp in UTC.

+## Two Versions 🔀
+This project includes two complementary ways to publish auction updates:

+- Userbot (MTProto) ✨: `userbot.py` posts as a Telegram user using Pyrogram.
+Uses a custom emoji for clock in messages.
+- Bot (Bot API) 🤖: `bot.py` posts as a bot using Aiogram.
+Uses the standard clock emoji.

+Both versions:
+- Link to the current auction with a header.
+- Edit the previous message to display "Round Ended" when `next_round_at` is reached.
+- Immediately send a terminal "Auction Finished" message when `end_date` is reached.
+- Append the latest UTC timestamp at the very bottom of the message.

 ## Requirements 📦
 - Python 3.11+